Sillunu Oru Kaadhal: Release

 The satellite rights of the film were sold to Kalaignar TV.
-The film was censored on 4 September 2006 and was given with a U/A certificate, with some dialogue muting.
+The film was cleared by the censor board on 4 September 2006 and was given a U/A certificate, with some dialogue muting.
 Initially scheduled as an August 2006 release, the film was delayed to avoid a clash with Jyothika's other film Vettaiyaadu Vilaiyaadu.
 The film opened across 207 screens worldwide on 8 September 2006, three days before the wedding of Suriya and Jyothika.
 The film received a large opening.
-The film was later dubbed and released in Telugu as Nuvvu Nennu Prema.
+It was later dubbed and released in Telugu as Nuvvu Nennu Prema.

 Critical response

 S. R. Ashok Kumar of The Hindu gave the film a negative review, claiming that "The most talked about movie of the year, Studio Green's Sillunu Oru Kadhal featuring Suriya and Jyotika, arrives only to disappoint", further stating, "it lacks a strong cohesive script to bind the elements".
 Lajjavathi of Kalki praised the acting of Suriya, the editing and cinematography and noted the romance between Suriya and Jyothika had more depth than flashback love with Bhumika Chawla and panned Vadivelu's humour.
 Lajjavathi concluded saying if one watches the film without much expectation, they can enjoy it.
 Cinesouth wrote, "The director N Krishna has done a great job of a realistic depiction of Surya and Jyotika's married life within their four walls.
 But he has slipped up a bit when it comes to the college flashback in the second half".
 Sify wrote, "Editor Antony could have made the film crisper as it is too long (2 hrs 50 min) and the film drags in the second half.
 Nevertheless, go and watch the film for all the hype and hoopla surrounding it".
+Malini Mannath of Chennai Online wrote, "Debutant director Krishna, who's apprenticed under director Gautham, weaves in a fairly engaging story of love-after-marriage, and the complications in the life of the protagonist when his first love returns and threatens to destroy his marital peace and happiness.
+The director has attempted to give the love triangle a new look, and a slightly different perspective, and like Gautham, a glossy, technically slick look to his narration".

 Accolades

-The film was nominated for four awards, winning two of them.